discordjs/guide/guide/popular-topics/intents.md

 ```

 ::: warning
 Note that discord.js relies heavily on caching to provide its functionality.
 Some methods that seem unrelated might stop working if certain events do not arrive.
+For example:
+ - The `Guilds` intent is required to populate and maintain the `guilds`, `channels` and `roles` caches.
+ - The `GuildMembers` intent is required to keep cached guild members up to date, including changes to their roles, nickname etc.

 Please make sure to provide the list of gateway intents and partials you use in your Client constructor when asking for support on our [Discord server](https://discord.gg/djs) or [GitHub repository](https://github.com/discordjs/discord.js).
 :::